菊池寛実記念 智美術館

 Our Story

 Kikuchi Kanjitsu Memorial Tomo Museum (commonly referred to as Musée Tomo or Tomo Museum) was established by Kikuchi Tomo (1923-2016) in 2003.
-The founding collection of ceramics were carefully selected by Tomo herself.
+The founding collection of ceramics were selected by Tomo herself.
 Since opening, Tomo Museum has been dedicated to showcasing exhibitions that shed light on contemporary ceramists including those who have passed away and left an important mark in the Japanese contemporary ceramic world.
 Today, Tomo Museum continues to specialize in presenting works by Japanese contemporary ceramists, as well as artists who work in different mediums such as glass, lacquer, metal, and textile.

 Tomo’s Encounter with Ceramics